mchiriboga/Forecasting-of-Staffing-Needs-in-Health-Care/doc/proposal.md

 PHC is a government agency that operates 16 healthcare facilities in British Columbia, with almost 7,000 staff, including 1,000 medical staff.
 At their scale, under or over staffing can have significant impact both in terms of cost to the organization as in quality of care provided to patients.
 For these reasons, it makes sense to predict future staffing needs to reach their best utilities, which enables intelligent hiring decisions both for permanent and temporary staff.

 In this project, we are partnering with PHC to predict staff needs based in their historical scheduling data.
-As suggested by our partner, we will focus our predictions on the *operational level*. i.e. short term needs, specifically on a time horizon of less than a week.

-Based on the data provided by PHC, the question of this project  is “How many backup staff we need on a weekly basis to have a full staff for the next four weeks?”.
+As suggested by our partner, we will focus our predictions on the *operational level*. i.e. short term needs, specifically on a time horizon of less than a week.Based on the data provided by PHC, the question of this project  is “How many backup staff we need on a weekly basis to have a full staff for the next four weeks?”.
 We will start by exploring the data to identify potential features to be used for the predictions.
 Then, using a subset of the data provided, we will implement and train a set of different candidate models, which we will evaluate by comparing their predictions with actual known values.
-In the end, we will select the best model based on a combination of accuracy and interpretability.

-The final product will consist of three components:
+In the end, we will select the best model based on a combination of accuracy and interpretability.The final product will consist of three components:

 - a dashboard (developed in R Shiny or Tableau),